-I just learned hot to do brioche knitting, so my favorite project is a cowl I knitted for a friend, in some unnamed dark blue wool, and some rainbow Crystal Palace Danube, which has been discontinued.
-I must have frogged that thing about five or six times, but eventually, I got it.
-My friend loves it.
-(She bought me some cozy socks and some yarn, in retaliation.)
-She has been hinting that her mum would like one and I’m considering it.
+I just learned how to do brioche knitting, so my favorite project is a cowl I knitted for a friend in dark blue wool and rainbow Crystal Palace Danube, which has since been discontinued.
+I must have frogged it about five or six times, but eventually, I got it.
+My friend loved it.

 6. How many WIPs do you have?

 I’m working on maybe five or six projects right now.
 At least three sweaters are on the needles, along with some baby booties and a poncho for my younger sister, a hat, and oddly, a dickey for myself, which I know I’m going to need for Fall.